-With the popularity of CBD products only continuing to increase, more people than ever before are interested in the therapeutic potential CBD contains.
+With the increasing popularity of CBD products, more people started showing high interest in the therapeutic potential CBD contains.

-Commonly used to relieve stress, soothe away aches and pains, and inspire a good night’s sleep, CBD is used by all kinds of people nationwide…including some police officers and many first responders.
+Commonly used to relieve stress, soothe away aches and pains, and inspire a good night’s sleep, CBD is being used by everyone around the world.
+This includes police officers and many first responders.
+While the cannabis plant has been around for a long time, it only gained the public’s attention recently.

-The 2018 Farm Bill legalized hemp and hemp-derived products in the US, removing it from the Controlled Substances Act, essentially changing the history of hemp forever.
-According to federal law, CBD products are legal and can be used freely as long as they contain less than 0.3% THC.
+Ever since the 2018 Farm Bill legalized hemp and hemp-derived products in the US, it got removed from the Controlled Substances Act, which changed the history of hemp forever.
+According to federal law, CBD products are legal and can be used freely as long as they contain less than 0.3% of THC1.

 Can Police Officers Really Use CBD?

-While government positions in law enforcement have a zero tolerance policy for illegal drug use, several agencies across the country are beginning to change their stance on CBD.
+While governmental positions in law enforcement have a zero tolerance policy for illegal drug use, several agencies across the country are starting to change their stand for CBD.

-There’s a rise in the number of police officers who are finding it beneficial, including both seasoned officers and potential police candidates alike.
+There’s a rise in the number of police officers who claim CBD to have helped them.
+Both seasoned and potential police candidates noticed the same effect.

-Historically, CBD has been treated the same as THC when it comes to its use by law enforcement.
-Even though its not a controlled substance, it has become somewhat of a standard in screening questions for individuals interested in becoming police officers in several states.
+Historically, CBD has been treated the same as THC.
+Both were considered to be substances that are psychotic and make you high.
+So, both were banned law enforcement.
+Even though it’s not a controlled substance, it has become somewhat of a standard in screening questions for individuals interested in becoming police officers in several states.

+But, things changed.
 Take Arizona, for example.
 In June 2019, the Arizona Peace Officers Standards and Training Board (AZPOST) changed their stance on screening potential officers for the use of CBD products.
-A statement was issued that ensured AZPOST “does not view the use or possession of over-the-counter products containing CBD as constituting the illegal use or possession of marijuana, a dangerous drug, or a narcotic drug.”
+A statement was issued that ensured AZPOST “does not view the use or possession of over-the-counter products containing CBD as constituting the illegal use or possession of marijuana, a dangerous drug, or a narcotic drug.”2

 AZPOST executive director, Matt Giordano, maintains that potential police officers aren’t using CBD to get high.
-They’re using it for its therapeutic promise.
+They’re using it for its therapeutic properties.

 “Police agencies have seen an increase in the number of applicants that have disclosed the use of products containing CBD during their backgrounds,” said Giordano.
 “What we are finding is someone who might rub a product containing CBD oil on their elbow or knee before going out for a run.”